Wellington and Manawatu Railway Company: 1882-1886: Land purchases and construction

+On 17 June 1885, an inaugural train ran from Wellington to Paremata, the completed part of the southern section.

+Passenger service on the WMR commenced on the 21st of September 1885, with a regular service between Wellington and Paremata.

+Construction was completed by 4 November, when the last spike was driven by His Excellency Sir James Fergusson, Governor of New Zealand.
+The line was formally opened at a ceremony in Palmerston North on 29 November 1886.

-Operations
+1886 - 1908: Operations

+W&MR locomotive no 7 arriving with the mail train from Wellington at Longburn, c.
+1888.
+The train to Foxton waits on the other platform.

 The WMR was relatively successful and generated considerable revenue.
 Its land holdings proved to be a major revenue stream for the company; as sections of the lines opened, the land value around it increased and thus the WMR profited from its own operations.
 The new line opened up 5 million acres (2 million ha), and as the line length was 84.5 miles the company was entitled to £126,375 of land.

 The government allocated £96,570 of land within a 15-mile radius from the line and agreed to allocate £29,805 more of land from land acquired in the next five years.
-But while the company gained agreement from Māori land owners to sell the Horowhenua Block, the government did not act within five years and ignored petitions to parliament to acquire the land from Māori.
-So the government offered in settlement with WMR only £5,339 worth of land in 1894, knowing the company could not afford a lawsuit.
+While the company gained agreement from Māori land owners to sell the Horowhenua Block, the government did not act within five years and ignored petitions to parliament to acquire the land from Māori.

+The government offered in settlement with WMR only £5,339 worth of land in 1894, knowing the company could not afford a lawsuit.
 The company had paid the government and local bodies £118,550, amounting to two-thirds of its paid-up capital and 20% more than the total value of the land grants.
-The cost of the railway and equipment to February 1905 was £1,010,197 with land grants amounting to £98,644.
+The cost of the railway and equipment to February 1905 was £1,010,197, with land grants amounting to £98,644.
 Since the grants were made, the value of the land had appreciated by £6,369,837, and land sales raised money to complete the railway.

 The railway's operations were advanced by standards of the time, having comfortable carriages, dining cars, electric lighting, and telephone communication between stations.
 By comparison, the government-operated network did not introduce dining cars until 1902.
 From 1895 the 53 lb/yard (26 kg/metre) rails on the Wellington-Plimmerton-Paekākāriki section were replaced with 65 lb/yard (32 kg/metre) rails.
 In 1900–02 the rolling stock was fitted with Westinghouse air brakes.